 Fortunately there are ways to warm prospects up, get them to talk with you about their concerns, and get them interested in hearing what you have to say.
 You must, however, do it within the first few seconds of the conversation.

-Fortune also says it's important to always be honest, act naturally, and put the concerns of the prospect first.
+It's important to always be honest, act naturally, and put the concerns of the prospect first.

 Buyers "don't care about you.
 They don't want to listen to you talk about your services.
 They want a solution to a problem.
 They want to know how you can help them improve their business," adds Kelley Robertson in his article, How to Lose a Prospect's Attention in 5 Seconds.